Log Parsing Workflows & CLI Toolchains: A Technical Blueprint for Crawl Optimization

 • Normalize disparate timestamp formats and enforce UTC standardization across all sources.

-• Implement initial parsing scripts using Python Logparser Setup for regex validation and field mapping.
+• Implement initial parsing scripts using the Python logparser setup cluster for regex validation and field mapping.

 • Validate log rotation policies to prevent data loss during high-traffic crawl spikes.